Overview

 Pennsylvania’s Department of Environmental Protection created the Local Climate Action Program (LCAP) in 2019 through its Energy Office.
 Renowned climate ethicist Don Brown (Awardee of UNESCO’s Avicenna Award for Excellent in Ethics and Science, Faculty at Widener University Law School) had wanted Pennsylvania’s colleges and universities to provide climate-related expertise and assistance to communities to mitigate emissions.
 Heidi Kunsch, under then-Governor Tom Wolfe and Sec.
 Patrick O’Donnell, started the LCAP.
 They partnered university students from around Pennsylvania with municipalities to do greenhouse gas emissions inventories and climate action planning has come to Penn State.

 In 2022, DEP turned this program over to Penn State.
-Today, it is run by Brandi Robinson (Teaching Professor, Energy and Sustainability Policy) and Peter Buck (Sustainability Institute).
+Today, it is run by Brandi Robinson (Teaching Professor, Energy and Sustainability Policy) and Peter Buck (Penn State Sustainability).
 They collaborate with Chris Nafe in the DEP’s Energy Office and Eli Yewdall from ICLEI.
 The ongoing partnership provides certainty regarding utility data, expert guidance with ClearPath software, and access to state and national networks of climate organizations.

 Get Involved